dabrady/site/src/pages/posts/syndicate-the-making-of.md

 - When I was ready for launch, I created a release pull request (I like to practice Git Flow and was working on a `develop` branch this entire time) and pinged my buddy `@rhymiz` for a review: he's a great engineer who loves Python and has been developing with it professionally for a few years now, so I asked him to give me some feedback on my project, particularly on the subject of Python best practices; thanks Lemi!
 - Once I got his LGTM, I merged to master, tagged the `v1.0` release, and published my action to the Github Marketplace!
 - (Github made me change the name of my action in the Marketplace from `syndicate` to something else, because it was taken by some organization; I renamed it to `syndicate-elsewhere`, though the project name is still `syndicate`)

+# (the making of) syndicate: verifying the release
 - Now publically usable, I wanted to share it on DEV.to
 - I decided it would be fitting to use the action to syndicate its own public introduction, so I added it to a workflow in my personal work-in-progress website/blog, wrote a short introductory post, and pushed, triumphant.
 - It didn't work.